Browse Items (17 total)

-Geraldine Czebiniak is a Ukrainian immigrant who left the Ukraine at age seven during the Second World War.
-She went with her family to Germany to stay in a camp for displaced people.
-She migrated to the the United States when she was 13 years old.
-She is a member of Sacred Hearth Orthodox Church and resides in Binghamton with her family.
+Geraldine Czebiniak is a Ukrainian immigrant who left Ukraine at the age of seven during the Second World War.
+She went to Germany with her family and stayed in a camp for displaced people.
+She migrated to the United States when she was 13 years old.
+She is currently a member of Sacred Hearth Orthodox Church and resides in Binghamton with her family.

-Irina Kirichuk was born in Kurganinsk, Russia and moved to the Ukraine when she was three.
+Irina Kirichuk was born in Kurganinsk, Russia and moved to Ukraine when she was 3.
 She is of Russian, Ukrainian, and Armenian ancestry.
 She is hearing impaired.
 She came to the United States in 1993, works as a hairstylist, and lives with her family in Binghamton.